loganrath/loganrath.github.io/learning/apa7.md

 layout: module
 title: "Sources for Teaching American Psychological Association (7th) Format"
 ---
-This page brings together content that I have used to teach about [APA Citation](https://owl.purdue.edu/owl/research_and_citation/apa_style/apa_style_introduction.html).
+This page brings together content that I have used to teach about APA citation.
 The [standard disclaimer](/disclaimer/) applies.

 Websites